How to get Windows data into your Splunk deployment

 - Log into your Splunk deployment.

-- Follow the instructions in the subsequent pages for the input type you selected.
+- Follow the instructions for the input type you selected.

 - Click Save.
 In most cases, data collection begins immediately.

 In cases where you can't use Splunk Web to configure Windows inputs, such as on a universal forwarder, you must use configuration files.
 The universal forwarder installer on Windows lets you configure some Windows inputs at installation time.

 Configuration files offer more control over Splunk Web in many cases.
 Some inputs can only be configured this way.

 Follow these steps to use configuration files to collect Windows data:

 - Open a command prompt or PowerShell window.

 - Change the directory to the %SPLUNK_HOME%\etc\system\local directory on your Splunk platform instance.